 Men are more likely than women to drink heavily, resulting in a greater risk for an alcohol overdose.

-If you have a high tolerance for alcohol or drink quickly by playing drinking games, you may experience alcohol poisoning.
+Having a high tolerance for alcohol or drinking quickly by playing drinking games can put you at increased risk for alcohol overdose.

 People who binge drink (drink more than five drinks in an hour) are also at risk for alcohol overdose.